Experiment 1 - Melting Points

 Melting Points and Mixed Melting Points of Compounds Having Similar Melting Points

 Determine the melting points of pure samples of cinnamic acid and urea as well as a 50-50 mixture of the two, and record the data in your lab notebook.
-The three samples can be run simultaneously in the Meltemp (see prelab questions for voltage settings).
+The three samples can be run simultaneously in the DigiMelt (use temperature range of ~110-140°C).
 To prepare a 50:50 mixture, mix equal small portions of these compounds (estimate the amount of each, about 0.02-0.06g).
 Grind the mixture to a fine powder mix in a clean, dry mortar and pestle provided (Wash the mortar and pestle with soap and water, rinse with tap water, distilled water and acetone in hood to clean and dry).

 Is the melting point of the mixture different?
 If it is different explain why.
-If the melting point of urea differs from the value listed by more than as ±3ºC see your TA.
-You may have to repeat the melting point of urea and then run succinic acid and check the temperature of ice water to check the calibration of your thermometer.
+If the melting point of urea differs from the value listed by more than as ±3°C see your TA.
+You may have to repeat the melting point of urea and succinic acid.

 The Unknown

 To identify your unknown you must first measure its melting range.
 Tap a small amount of your unknown into two different capillary tubes.
-Just a few crystals is adequate.
+Just a few crystals are adequate.
 You may need to grind some of your unknown into a powder if it is too coarse to fit into the capillary tube.
-Find the melting point range of the pure unknown substance by first quickly determining an approximate melting range and then doing a slow, careful melting range with the second capillary tube you prepared.
-Make sure the meltemp is below 70°C before starting the first melting range and 10-20ºC below the compound’s melting range before doing a slow careful melting range.
+Find the melting point range of the pure unknown substance by first quickly determining an approximate melting range on a fast ramp (20°C/min from 70-210°C) and then doing a slow, careful melting range with the second capillary tube you prepared (use a ramp of 2°C/min and start about 15°C below the melting range to 10°C above the range).
+Make sure the DigiMelt is below 70°C before starting the first melting range and 10-20°C below the compound’s melting range before doing a slow careful melting range.
 Run cinnamic acid again with the unknown if the calibration was off.

-Using the melting ranges listed in the table on the previous page determine which possible compounds are within ±8ºC of your unknown's melting range.
+Using the melting ranges listed in the table on the previous page determine which possible compounds are within ±8°C of your unknown's melting range.
 Make a 50:50 mixture of the unknown with each of these possible compounds and carefully grind each mixture to a uniform powder in a clean, dry mortar and pestle.
-Take the melting range of each mixture.
+Take the melting range of each mixture at the same time using a slow ramp (2°C/min) with a starting temperature 20°C lower that the slow run done with the unknown.
 Record all of your results on your report sheet.
 The mixture where the melting point does not change indicates that the two compounds in the mixture are the same.
 Clean the mortar and pestle and return to the storage location in the lab.
 You should now be able to identify your unknown and complete the report sheet for this experiment.
 Record all results and answers to questions in your laboratory notebook.

 Prelab Questions